ashm97/Patient-spatial-temporal-trajectory-similarity/README.md

 traj.l <- split(trajectories , f = trajectories$patient.ID)
 ```

 Routes of disease spread are often dominated by a set of most probable trajectories.
-These probable trajectories can be found by computing a matrix `D` which contains the lengths of shortest paths from nodes v_i -> v_j in terms of effective distance.
-Here we can call the function `eff_dist` which computes matrix `D` when provided a dataframe containing the weighted directed edges of background mobility patterns.
+These probable trajectories can be found by computing a matrix `D` which contains the lengths of shortest paths from nodes v_i -> v_j in terms of effective distance (Brockmann and Helbing 2013).
+Here we can call the function `eff_dist()` which computes matrix `D` when provided a dataframe containing the weighted directed edges of background mobility patterns.

 ```R
 D = eff_dist(read_csv("data/background_movement.csv"))